-Tropical clothing (khaki singlets and shorts) is to be worn during the summer season as ordered by the Commander-in-Chief.
-Chevrons will be sewn on sleeve of singlet, but G.C.
-Badges will not be worn.
+Tropical clothing is to be worn during the summer season as ordered by the Commander-in-Chief.
+Chevrons will be sewn on sleeve of shirt but G.C. badges will not be worn.

-Three khaki singlets and two pairs of khaki shorts will be issued at the public expense on commissioning or joining a ship on a tropical station.
+Three khaki shirts, two pairs of khaki shorts, one waistbelt, Corps colours, two pairs of khaki stockings and one pair of black leather shoes (in lieu of one pair of boots) will be issued at the public expense on commissioning or joining a ship on foreign station.
 These items will subsequently be maintained at the expense of the ranks concerned.